amcsquad/amcsquad.github.io/_posts/2022-01-10-i-learnt-about-the-different-pathfinding-algorithms-made-a-tool-in-cpp.md

 - Project-Based Learning
 ---

-Pathfinding algorithms have always been something which interests me, and so I decided to make myself a pathfinding tool!

 ### Proposal

 For the project, I wrote a proposal, and for this proposal document, I include many things, like the concept of what I will be doing, and videos and photographs or programs which inspire me.